CatChenal/DU-event-transcript-demo/2021/05-cat-chenal-foo-foo.md

 #### 00:12:00,160::		4 minutes mark -> new paragraph

-machines on aws so you can actually scale out beyond your local resources like say what's on your laptop kind of
+machines on AWS so you can actually scale out beyond your local resources like say what's on your laptop kind of
 scrolling down then to the image of the cluster we can see the main components of the distributed scheduler and James I
 might get people to spin up the binder now because we're going to execute codes now is a good point yep so just here's a
 quick break point before you know a teaser for schedulers and what's happening there I'll ask you to in the repository